VelislavKarastoychev/euriklis-sortlib/README.md

     indices: [ 6, 8, 4, 2, 3, 7, 5, 0, 1 ]
 }
 ```
-- *SortLib.bubble_sort(array, mode)* - this algorithm implements the bubble sort algorithm.
+- *SortLib.bubble_sort(array, mode)* - this method implements the bubble sort algorithm.
 The method does not uses recursion.
 The "array" and "mode" parameters represent the same values as in the strict methods above.
 ```js
 const SortLib = require('@euriklis/sortlib')
 const array = [2, 18, 3, 84, 24, 13, 1, 42, 21, 11]